CMPUT301F25logout/logout-evently/README.md

 Redownload the `google-services.json` afterwards and put it inside `./app/`.

 Next, you need the google cloud server client ID.
-Go to [Google cloud console](https://console.cloud.google.com) and choose your firebase project (from the top left).
+Go to [Google cloud console](https://console.cloud.google.com) and choose your fGOOGLE_CLIENT_ID="<PASTE THE CLIENT ID>"irebase project (from the top left).
 Go to API & Services > Credentials > OAuth 2.0 Client IDs and copy the Client ID with Type = Web Application.

 Create a local file `keys.properties` at the root of this project (same level as this README.md).
 Put in `GOOGLE_CLIENT_ID="<PASTE THE CLIENT ID>"` in its own line.
 Make sure the client ID you pasted is in quotes.